citp/privacy-policy-historical/m/ma/man/manning.com.md

 ### How to update, correct, or delete your information

-To make changes or to unsubscribe for our email newsletters or product announcements, please send an email to Manning’s Publicist, Helen Trimes [hetr@manning.com](mailto:hetr@manning.com).
+To make changes or to unsubscribe for our email newsletters or product announcements, please send an email to the Manning Marketing Department at [mkt@manning.com](mailto:mkt@manning.com).